Updated Card For WWE Extreme Rules | 411MANIA

 * WWE United States Championship Match: Jeff Hardy vs. Shinsuke Nakamura

-* WWE Intercontinental Championship Iron Match Match: Dolph Ziggler vs. Seth Rollins
+* WWE Intercontinental Championship 30-Man Iron Match Match: Dolph Ziggler vs. Seth Rollins

 * Roman Reigns vs. Bobby Lashley